IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Saved Giltstern's relative back when he was adventuring - wrangled a deal out of Giltstern to get coffee imports at good prices.
 	- Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
 	- Hopes the political unrest won't get that bad, fear of losing coffee trade
-- Kind of friends with Zora but has recently been frustrated with her - convinced him to let the secret guerilla fighters meet in the shop after hours??
+- Kind of friends with Zora but has recently been frustrated with her - or he's helped orin stash something here?
+- ...another one of Ringley's exes

 # Loose Clues

 _Populate locations with.
 Check off when revealed._

 Big stuff
-- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
 - [ ] omens from the Birds that Owl is a false cleric (cowbirds)
 - [ ] Owl is holding the other side of the spies blood diary